codekie/openapi-examples-validator/README.md

-  -V, --version                              output the version number -s, --schema-jsonpath <schema-jsonpath>    JSON-path to schema, to validate the example file against -e, --example-filepath <example-filepath>  file path to example file, to be validated -m, --map-filepath <map-filepath>          file path to map, containing schema-paths as key and the file-path(s) to
+  -V, --version                              output the version number -s, --schema-jsonpath <schema-jsonpath>    JSON-path to schema, to validate the example file against -e, --example-filepath <example-filepath>  file path to example file, to be validated -m, --mapping-filepath <mapping-filepath>  file path to map, containing schema-paths as key and the file-path(s) to
                                              examples as value.
 If wildcards are used, the parameter has to be put in quotes.
+  -c, --cwd-to-mapping-file                  changes to the directory of the mapping-file, before resolving the
-  -h, --help                                 output usage information
+                                             example's paths.
+Use this option, if your mapping-files use relative paths for the examples -h, --help                                 output usage information
 ````